ideal-postcodes/postcodes.io/README.md

 # Postcodes.io

-Open source postcode API server using Codepoint Open and ONS addressing Data
+Open source postcode API server using Codepoint Open and ONS Postcode Data.

 Contributions and Github issues are welcome.